wundercar/messages-ios/README.md

 ### Manually

 If you prefer not to use any of the aforementioned dependency managers, you can integrate WUMessages into your project manually.
 Simply drag the `Sources` Folder into your Xcode project.

-## Usage

-ℹ️ Describe the usage of your Kit

 ## Contributing
 Contributions are very welcome 🙌